About Dental Bright

 Second, although Dental Bright is claimed to be “gentle” on your enamel, it’s unclear whether or not using the tool will result in any enamel loss.
 However, keep in mind that from a professional perspective, according to Registered Dental Hygienist magazine:

 - Polishing is viewed as a cosmetic procedure with little therapeutic value

 - Thorough brushing and flossing can produce the same effect as polishing

 - Continuous polishing can, over time, cause morphological changes by abrading tooth structure away

 - Fluoride in the outer layers of enamel is removed through polishing

 With this said, if Dental Bright doesn’t whiten deep enough to remove enamel, then it very likely doesn’t perform as well as a professional polishing from your dentist.
 As such, while Dental Bright may make you “feel like you’ve just come from the dentist,” it doesn’t mean that it actually cleans, polishes, or whitens the same.

-Lastly, according to this article, cleaning and polishing are not the same thing.
-“Cleaning is the removal of plaque, tartar and stains.
+Lastly, according to HealthPartners, cleaning and polishing are not the same things: “Cleaning is the removal of plaque, tartar and stains.
 Polishing is smoothing the surface of the tooth.”
 In other words, this means that Dental Bright won’t take the place of regular brushing.
 Note: If you’re interested, WebMD also provides a good article about the top 10 methods of achieving whiter teeth, and WikiHow provides a fairly detailed article of some effective at-home teeth whitening methods.